How to Structure

 Overall, I suggest following the 80/20 rule when it comes to rep ranges.
 80% of the time, work in the rep range of 6-20 and 20% of the time, work in the other two rep ranges.
 This means in one macrocycle (one month of training), you will use the standard rep range for three weeks and then for one week you will use the other rep ranges, perhaps with your first set being the heavy set and the second set being the light set.

-If you would like some samples workout routines, please visit: Fitness and Bodybuilding Workouts.
+If you would like some samples workout routines, please get a copy of The New Encyclopedia of Modern Bodybuilding.
 It will provide you with all the information you need in order to get the best results possible in your bodybuilding routines.

 Thank you for taking the time to comment on this article.